Charles Roberts (Canadian football): BC Lions

 On September 13, 2008, in a game against the Roughriders, Roberts ran to surpass 10,000 rushing yards in his CFL career.

 On December 3, 2008, the Lions announced that Roberts' 2009 option was not being renewed and as a result he became a free agent.
 He retired from the game shortly thereafter.

 Post-football

-Since retiring as a player, Roberts moved to and now resides in Long Beach, California, where he works for the United States Postal Service.
+Since retiring as a player, Roberts moved to and now resides in Long Beach, California.

 On September 18, 2013, Roberts was inducted into the Blue Bombers' Hall of Fame.

 In 2014, he was inducted into the Canadian Football Hall of Fame.